 French doors originated in France in the 17th century.
-They were at first a kind of floor-length, single-pane window.
+At first, they were used as a kind of floor-length, single-pane window.
 As the architectural fashion of the time and the ready availability of glass led to windows being used much more heavily and in new ways, the idea of making an entire door out of window glass with a thin wood frame took hold easily.

 Like most architectural features, French doors became more elaborate over time.
 As glassmaking and construction techniques advanced, different types of French doors became available.
 Today, several different styles are popular, with each being best suited to different purposes.